KennthShang/PhaBOX/README.md

   🎉 Provide a contamination and prophage detection module!

-  🎉 Allowing to predict host using bacterial MAGs
+  🎉 Allowing to predict host using your bacterial MAGs

   🎉 Provide a vOTU grouping module